Massachusetts House of Representatives' 1st Plymouth district

 Massachusetts House of Representatives' 1st Plymouth district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of the city of Plymouth in Plymouth County.
-Republican Matt Muratore of Plymouth has represented the district since 2015.
+Democrat Michelle Badger has represented the district since 2025.

 The current district geographic boundary overlaps with that of the Massachusetts Senate's Plymouth and Barnstable district.